• FAQ's – Archival Storage Boxes

 How to Use Them for Collectibles

 • Put each collectible (or small group of similar items) into its own compartment — this prevents items from knocking against each other, scratching, chipping or rubbing.
-Padding (acid-free tissue or soft material) can add extra protection.
+Use acid-free Archival Tissue (sold separately) to wrap and cushion the items inside the box.

 • Group items by type, size or fragility so you know where everything is, making retrieval easier and reducing unnecessary handling.